dell/csm-operator/tests/README.md

 - A supported environment where the Dell Container Storage Modules Operator is running and a storageclass is installed.
 - All prerequisites for a specific driver and modules to test.
 For documentation, please visit [Container Storage Modules documentation](https://dell.github.io/csm-docs/)
+- For tests that configure secret/storageclasses; The following namespaces need to be created beforehand:
+   - isilon
+   - dell
+   - test-vxflexos
 - Ginkgo v1.16.5 is installed.
 To install, go to `tests/e2e` and run the following commands:
 ```bash
 go install github.com/onsi/ginkgo/ginkgo